simurgh9/simurgh9.github.io/raw/blog/daydreams_to_research.md

 algorithms known as the _greedy algorithms_.
 Though, I must stress their independence from the ones you come by in political sciences.

 Greedy, ah yes!
-We try to make the change (greedily) starting from the largest possible denomination of coins to the smallest.
+I try to make the change (greedily) starting from the largest possible denomination of coins to the smallest.

 1. One; two; three; four?
 No, there I should just use a dollar.
 So,